The Sorry Plight of the Human Male

 Your little body will begin to grow, faster than you expect.
 All the more reason why you should use these golden years wisely, giving yourself a firm foundation on which to build your life.

-Spread it -- in fact, spread it thickly.
+Spread it — spread it thickly.
 There will always be enough to go around.

 Like what you see?
 Upgrade your access to finish reading.